introlab/ros2-migration-notes/README.md

 You will need to apply a few patches as shown [here](https://github.com/introlab/t-top/blob/ros2-migration/tools/setup_scripts/ros2_humble_install.sh#L241-L242).
 The patch files are [here (raw libg2o)](https://raw.githubusercontent.com/introlab/t-top/ros2-migration/tools/setup_scripts/patch/libg2o.patch) and [here (raw octomap_msgs)](https://raw.githubusercontent.com/introlab/t-top/ros2-migration/tools/setup_scripts/patch/octomap_msgs.patch).
 The libg2o patch essentially renames the library, as well as adding some ament stuff required to correctly generate the setup files for the package.
 Without the patch, every time the workspace will be sourced, there will be a warning about a missing file.
-The octomap_msgs patch fixes a wrong installation path for a header file which, prevents compilation of dependent packages such as rtabmap.
+The octomap_msgs patch fixes a wrong installation path for a header file, which prevents compilation of dependent packages such as rtabmap.
+(These problems might be fixed in the future.
+You can try without the patches first to see if they are still needed.)

 Create a file named `colcon_defaults.yaml` in the root of the workspace with the following content: